LightJason/Java-AgentSpeak/readme.md

             * begins with ```!!``` the plan which is mached by the goal is executated immediatly

     5. if a plan is finished check plan towards the _waiting state plan list_ and move waiting plans to the _earmarked executing plans list_
+        * if the plan fails add if exists the _repair plan_ to the _earmarked executing plans list_

 4. increment cycle value